FREE CONSULTATION

 • Alt text for every meaningful image (decorative images use alt=””)

-• Color contrast: text overlays must meet WCAG AA standards (4.5:1 ratio)
+• Color contrast: text overlays need to meet WCAG AA standards (4.5:1 ratio)

-• Readable text in images: avoid embedding critical text in images without HTML equivalents
+• Readable text in images: don’t embed critical text in an image without an HTML equivalent somewhere

-• Keyboard navigability: images in interactive elements must be focusable
+• Keyboard navigability: images inside interactive elements need to be focusable

-• Descriptive link text: never use “click here” for image links
+• Descriptive link text: never use “click here” for an image link

-Accessible images lead to better engagement.
-Better engagement feeds ranking algorithms.
-The loop is gradual but compounding.
+Accessible images lead to better engagement, and better engagement feeds the ranking algorithms.
+It’s a gradual loop, but it compounds.

 19. Graphics Image Alt Text and SEO Optimization

-Alt text is the single most important on-page element for image SEO.
-It is the primary signal search engines use to understand what an image contains and what queries it should rank for.
-Without optimized alt text, even the highest-quality image is invisible to search.
+Alt text is arguably the single most important on-page element for image SEO.
+It’s the primary way search engines understand what an image actually contains and what it should rank for, without it, even a stunning image is effectively invisible to search.

 19.1 Alt Text Best Practices

-Alt text (alternative text) serves two audiences: screen readers for visually impaired users, and search engine crawlers that cannot see images.
-Both require descriptive, accurate, and concise text.
+Alt text serves two audiences at once: screen readers helping visually impaired users, and search engine crawlers that can’t “see” the image at all.
+Both need text that’s descriptive, accurate, and concise.

 The 6 Rules of Effective Alt Text: